What are the best hairstyles for older women with thick hair?

 Short Hair for Older Women with Thick Hair

 A stylish crop can be a nice choice for a mature lady because of that built-in boyish feel about short cuts.
 It adds some playfulness, energy, and edginess to the whole look, thus delivering a rejuvenating effect we all seek in our older years.
 Besides, it’s easier to take care of short tresses.
 Low maintenance short hairstyles are especially crucial for seniors, who are not that thrilled about frequent brushing, styling, and pampering their locks with masks and other TLC products.
-And don’t forget about graying – whether you choose to go naturally gray or want to continue dying your strands in trendy hair colors, you’ll save lots of time, money, and effort when dealing with short hair.
+And don’t forget about graying – whether you choose to go naturally gray or want to continue dyeing your strands in trendy hair colors, you’ll save lots of time, money, and effort when dealing with short hair.

 On the other hand, we need to be really picky when recommending short hairstyles for older women with thick hair.
 In this case, Earth’s gravity won’t help to weight the locks down and make them more manageable.
 So, there is a risk to get sticking out strands that are anything but low maintenance.
 With all these in mind, we’ve come to the following short haircuts for thick hair in older women.